The fellas tell us how they feel when you're pretending to have the best O ever.

 Not totally in the mood, but still trying to make your guy feel good about his bedroom moves?
 We get it.
 Women come with fewer guarantees about the grand finale.
 So is it better to fake the mindblowing climax — or to just play it off?

-So is it better to fake the mind-blowing climax — or to just play it off?
+So is it better to fake the mind-blowing orgasm — or to just play it off?
 Here's what the fellas have to say about your performance.

 Turns out he can tell when you're faking it (ouch!) — and you'll never guess how.